Manvityagi/Camping-Site/README.md

 # Camping-Site

-A template web project implementing all the basic backend skills & some front end including
+A web project implementing all the basic backend skills & some front end including
 1. CRUD Operations
 2. Authentication with PassportJS
 3. Flash Error Messages